Xwudao/neter-template/README.md

 This is my third attempt.

-I just want made an easy to use, easy to maintenance.
+I just want made an easy to use, easy to maintenance template.

-So far, I am very satisfied with the project.
+So far, I am very satisfied with this project.

 # Features

 - wire - injects dependencies
 - ent - database orm
 - gin - router
-- config - koanf
+- koanf - config manager
-- logger - zap
+- zap - the logger
 - and so on...
     - mail
     - ...